kg-construct/survey-website/materialization-tools.md

 - **T12: Repository**:
 The location of the implementation's code repository, if available.

+### Materialization-specific characteristics
+We studied each materialization implementation and created a list of characteristics specific for materialization which greatly differ between these implementations:

+- **T13a: Optimizations**
+Which optimizations are applied to the materialization process?
+- **T13b: Scaling**
+Which approaches are used to scale the materialization process?

 ## Tools for dedicated mapping languages

 ### Linked Stream Middleware (2012)